Fell algebras, groupoids, and projections: Fell algebras and their spectrum

 \begin{definition} Suppose that $X$ is a second countable, locally Hausdorff and compact space.
 A \emph{nice groupoid model} for $X$ is a groupoid of the form $R(\psi)$ where $\psi:Y\to X$ a surjective local homeomorphism onto $X$ and $Y$ is a compact Hausdorff space. \end{definition}

-The following theorem is a special case of item (3) on page 342 of \cite{Bro}, which gives a complete description of when a continuous trace $C^*$-algebra is stably isomorphic to a unital one.
-We state this special case so as to contrast the situation between continuous trace $C^*$-algebras and Fell algebras obtained from local homeomorphisms.
+The following theorem is a special case of item (3) on page 342 of \cite{Bro}, which gives a complete description of when a continuous-trace $C^*$-algebra is stably isomorphic to a unital one.
+We state this special case so as to contrast the situation between continuous-trace $C^*$-algebras and Fell algebras obtained from local homeomorphisms.

-\begin{thm} Suppose that $C^*(\mathcal{R}_q)$ is the $C^*$-algebra obtained from a local homeomorphism $q: W \rightarrow Z$ where $W$ is locally compact and Hausdorff and $Z$ is compact and connected.
-If $Z$ is Hausdorff, then $C^*(\mathcal{R}_q)$ is stably isomorphic to $C(Z)$. \end{thm}
+\begin{thm} Suppose that $C^*(R(q))$ is the $C^*$-algebra obtained from a local homeomorphism $q: W \rightarrow Z$ where $W$ is locally compact and Hausdorff and $Z$ is compact and connected.
+If $Z$ is Hausdorff, then $C^*(R(q))$ is stably isomorphic to $C(Z)$. \end{thm}

 The theorems in the next section and the examples discussed in the succeeding sections illustrate that the situation for Fell algebras (i.e., when $Z$ is locally Hausdorff rather than Hausdorff) is more involved.